adyrose/roseworx/README.md

 forms - svg tickbox animation

+Bugs
+JS include everything even for named export/import

 Documentation
 Import your own variables in SCSS before importing rose-utils to overide varibales after md breakpoint everything is full width by default add .preload class to the body and import {rwxPreload} from 'roseworx' and new rwxPreload() - this removes the problem of css animations runnning on page load

+//RoseWorx SkrollX
+Scroll animation library for parallax scrolling animations import {SkrollX} from 'roseworx' new SkrollX(trigger) - trigger is the distance from the bottom of the screen which when scrolled - triggers the animation.
+// give any element [rsw-skrlx] attribute and either .rwxsx-start-left, .rwxsx-start-right, .rwxsx-start-top, .rwxsx-start-bottom

 // HELPER CLASSES